 - In My Back Yard (IMBY) – Local people caring for public land adjacent to their properties.

 Barkers Creek Landcare and Wildlife group conduct a working bee every month from February to November.
-We always meet on the third Sunday of the month.
+We always meet on the fourth Sunday of the month.
 In December we have a lovely Christmas break up.
 Yeah!!!
 Each year we also have two reciprocal joint working bees with Harcourt Valley Landcare group.

 We are now into our third decade and going strong.
 You can read our current 5 year action plan by downloading the PDF below.